fru-io/docs-live/docs/getting-started.md

 1. To create your project on DDEV-Live and import code from GitHub with the default settings, run:
 ```
-ddev-live create drupal-site <org>/<site> --github-repo <github-org>/<repo-name> [flags]
+ddev-live create site drupal <org>/<site> --github-repo <github-org>/<repo-name> [flags]
 ```

 Here is a common example for a Drupal 8 site that requires `composer install`, with the docroot in /web:
 ```
-ddev-live create drupal-site my-org/my-site --github-repo my-github/my-repo --docroot web --run-composer-install
+ddev-live create site drupal my-org/my-site --github-repo my-github/my-repo --docroot web --run-composer-install
 ```

 You can add flags for specific configuration options.
-Use `ddev-live create drupal-site --help` to see all possible flags and their descriptions.
+Use `ddev-live create site drupal --help` to see all possible flags and their descriptions.
 A few common flags:

 | Flag | Description |
 | :---- | :----------- |